JuanJS117/MesoscopicModel/README.md

     Iteration: 820; Time elapsed: 36.30663514137268
     ------------------------------------------------------------------

 In this way, you can keep track of tumor status during simulation.
+Info about total cell number, tumor volume, newborn cells (activity), necrotic cells, and Shannon entropy (heterogeneity) will be displayed each 20 iterations.
+Additionally, current iteration and elapsed time since the start will also be shown.

 Running a single simulation is great, but if you need to perform several of them, you will find it tiresome to do it one by one, having to wait for a simulation to finish in order to throw the next one.
 In macOS and Linux, you can type this command in the terminal to throw *N* simulations, each of them starting right after the previous one is finished: